mvolkmann/blog/src/swift/testflight.md

 1. If the app does not require sign in, check and uncheck that checkbox.
    Otherwise the form will not be considered complete.
 1. Click the "Save" button in the upper-right.

-### This part did not work!
-Skip to the next section.

-1. Click the "+" after "Testers".
-1. Click the "Users and Access" link which opens a new browser tab.
-1. Click "Testers" under "Sandbox" in the left nav.
-1. For each tester to be added to the group:
-   - Click the "+" after "Sandbox Testers".
-   - Enter first name, last name, and email.
-   - Enter a password and confirm value ("testthis").
-   - Enter a secret question and answer ("question" and "answer").
-   - Select the birthday and country of the test user.
-   - Check the checkboxes for the appropriate roles.
-   - Select apps to expose from the Apps dropdown.
-   - Click the "Invite" button.

 ### Part 5 - App Configuration